Viva-la-Insomnia/project-giraffeland/README.md

 - Tuomas Tinus, Jimi Järvelin, Kristen Barretto & Hilppa Hietala

 To make changes to files, fork this repository to your own account, make changes and submit a pull request.

+If you're not working in Linux you would need to install Github Github Git usage reference - https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf You need to install Pygame in order to to be able to compile the game For coding I really recommend Sublime Text(with plugins), available on all systems and superawesome

 READ THIS BEFORE CODING!
 Kris, especially you. http://www.pygame.org/docs/tut/newbieguide.html